 Where it started

-The sensitization source remained unclear until geographic analysis showed cetuximab reactions concentrated in the southeastern US, matching the range of the lone star tick (Amblyomma americanum).
-Platts-Mills himself was bitten by a lone star tick during fieldwork and subsequently developed the allergy — an unusually direct confirmation.
-The tick-bite-causes-meat-allergy connection was formally established by 2009.
-The CDC first issued formal health advisories in the 2010s, and the first comprehensive MMWR report on AGS case numbers was published in 2023.
+The sensitization source remained unclear until geographic analysis showed cetuximab reactions concentrated in the southeastern US, matching almost exactly the established range of the Lone Star tick (Amblyomma americanum).
+In a turn that helped confirm the connection, Platts-Mills himself was bitten by a Lone Star tick during hiking fieldwork and subsequently developed the allergy — an unusually direct confirmation of the tick-bite mechanism, documented in the subsequent literature.
+The tick-bite-causes-meat-allergy connection was formally established in the 2009 paper "Anaphylaxis syndromes related to a new mammalian cross-reactive carbohydrate determinant," published in the Journal of Allergy and Clinical Immunology by Commins, Platts-Mills, and colleagues.
+This is the paper most researchers cite as the formal discovery of AGS as a distinct clinical entity.

 What the theory claims